madchatter/mad_chatter/README.md

     gem 'thin'
     gem 'mad_chatter', github: 'madchatter/mad_chatter'

-Make sure you remember to `bundle install`.
+Next, run these commands in your terminal:

+    bundle install
+    rake mad_chatter:install:migrations db:migrate

 Next, mount the Mad Chatter Rails Engine in your config/routes.rb:

     Rails.application.routes.draw do
       mount MadChatter::Engine => "/chat"
     end

-Due to a Rails bug, you must add this line to your config/application.rb:
+Due to a bug in Rails 3, you must add this line to your config/application.rb:

     config.threadsafe!